robinpdev/bumperr/README.md

 Bumper is an experimental motion graphic design program based on the [Bevy](https://bevy.org/) game engine.

+The program differs from other procedural graphics tools by:
+- Being fully open to any extensions
+- Running cross platform (Mac, Windows, Linux)
-The program differs from other procedural graphics tools by being fully open to any extensions and exporting to WASM to use the resulting scenes on websites.
+- Exporting to WASM to use the resulting scenes on websites.

 Users can write and dynamically reload graphical modules that they can then use to create art within the compositor and instantly change layout, custom defined parameters and effects.